stumpapp/stump/README.md

 There is a [docker image](https://hub.docker.com/repository/docker/aaronleopold/stump-preview) available for those interested.
 However, **this is only meant for testing purposes and will not be updated frequently**, so do not expect a fully featured, bug-free experience if you spin up a container.

-For information about getting started, how Stump works and manages your library data, and much more detailed information, please visit [stumpapp.dev](https://stumpapp.dev/guides).
+For more information about getting started, how Stump works and how it manages your library, and much more, please visit [stumpapp.dev](https://stumpapp.dev/guides).

 ## Project Structure 📦